CACI-International/ergo/ergo/README.md

 * Self-documentation.
 Accessed and printed directly while evaluating scripts and/or accessed with a `--doc` command-line argument.
 Add a way to attach documentation (or other metadata?) to arbitrary types in scripts.
-* Allow access to logging from scripts.
-Allow access to stdin/stdout/stderr.
-  Allow mutually exclusive use of stdin/stdout/stderr for interactive programs.
+* Allow mutually exclusive use of stdin/stdout/stderr for interactive programs.
-* Allow explicit error signaling from scripts.
-Maybe allow catching errors?
 * Display more detailed error information at exit?
 * Add a message/signal handler to exit gracefully.
-  * This has been added but child programs still capture the signal, need to debug.
+  * This has been added but child programs still capture the signal, need to change the process group to prevent this.
 * Revisit pattern literal matching.
   * This could use some sort of equality test on the value _data_, rather than comparing value identifiers.
 * Persist command timing information for better estimates.
-* `string words`, `string lines`, `fetch`, maybe `fs mount` to open tarballs, zips, directories, urls to such?
+* `string words`, `string lines`
 * Allow setting map keys from values rather than string constants?
 * Extend map, fold to operate on maps as well?
 * Reduce function captures to the bare minimum.
 * Allow functions to get call-site variables?
 Convenient for things like `work-dir`.
 * Allow fetching of urls and use of zip/tarballs with load command.
-* Change value errors to be first-class types in the runtime.
-  * This allows, for instance, caching error results.
-  * Maybe best as something explicit rather than implicit: a function to capture an error.